-It would be impossible to visit the UNESCO World Heritage Machu Picchu without staying in Aguas Calientes or Machu Picchu Pueblo, the town at the foot of this world-renowned icon.
+It would be impossible to visit the UNESCO World Heritage Machu Picchu without staying in Aguas Calientes or Machu Picchu Pueblo, the town at the foot of this world-renowned icon located in Peru.

 Truth be told, Aguas Calientes is quite an expensive town with numerous posh hotels to choose from.
 If budget is not an issue, then there’s no problem.
 You can go to the populars such as Inkaterra Machu Picchu Pueblo Hotel, Sumaq Machu Picchu Hotel, Tierra Viva Machu Picchu, Hotel La Cabana Machu Picchu, El MaPi by Inkaterra, Hotel Taypikala Machupicchu, Casa Andina Standard Machu Picchu, Hatun Inti Boutique Machupicchu, Santuario Hotel or the cheaper Hostal El Santuario and Hostal Continental.